tamagui/tamagui/README.md

 <br/>

 <h1 align="center">
-  Style React Native and Web with an optimizing compiler
+  Style and UI for React (web + native), with an optimizing compiler
 </h1>

-- `@tamagui/core` - Universal style system for both web and React Native.
+- `@tamagui/core` - Universal style library for React (web and native).
 - `@tamagui/static` - Optimizing compiler that works with `core` and `tamagui`.
-- `tamagui` - Complete universal UI kit built on top of `@tamagui/core`.
+- `tamagui` - Complete UI kit that adapts to each platform.

 See [tamagui.dev](https://tamagui.dev) for documentation.

-Tamagui lets you **share more code between web and native apps while improving, rather than sacrificing, DX, performance, and code maintainability**.
+Tamagui lets you share more code between web and native apps at once making your code simpler and performance better - things that typically get worse as you share more code between platforms.

-It does this with an optimizing compiler that outputs platform-specific optimizations and understands a rich "CSS-in-JS" style system with support for turning even inline styles with logic into flattened nodes.
+It does this with an optimizing compiler that outputs platform-specific optimizations, plus a rich CSS in JS style system that can turn even dense logic into clean, flat DOM (or on native, hoisted style objects and View/Text).

-The compiler generates atomic CSS and partially evaluated code that gains significant runtime performance.
-It evaluates across module boundaries, flattening a large % of styled components in your app (with easy to follow rules and debug tools to know when its working and not)
+The compiler generates atomic CSS and nets significant runtime performance.
+It can evaluate across module boundaries, adding helpful debugging information to your emitted code.
+It's also completely optional, as Tamagui also works entirely at runtime.

-Within the ~500x² responsive browser section on [the homepage](https://tamagui.dev), 49 inline styled components are flattened to their defined tags like `div`.
+Within the ~500px² responsive browser section on [the homepage](https://tamagui.dev), 49 inline styled components are flattened to their defined tags like `div`.
 The front page the site gains nearly 10-20% in Lighthouse scores depending on the weather.

 [Learn more on the website](https://tamagui.dev/docs/intro/introduction).